 The water siphon test may be performed as part of a barium swallow to assess for gastro-oesophageal reflux in a hiatal hernia.
 It is performed in the supine RPO position with the patient drinking water continuously.
 The test is said to be positive if there is visible barium reflux in the oesopha...

-WFS is due to septicaemia.
-Common infective agents include 5:
+Waterhouse-Friderichsen syndrome is due to septicaemia and common infective agents include 5:

 Watershed cerebral infarctions, also known as border zone infarcts, occur at the border between cerebral vascular territories where the tissue is furthest from arterial supply and thus most vulnerable to reductions in perfusion.

 A Waterston shunt is a form of palliative surgery performed in patients with tetralogy of Fallot prior to the ability to repair the defect.
 It consists of a shunt formed between the ascending aorta and the right pulmonary artery.